ui-icts/redcap-admin-dashboard/README.md

 * 'Username' - Returns a link to the related user's information page inside the Control Center).
 * 'Email'/'PI Email' - Returns a mailto link addressed to the given email address.

 Some additional special formatting may be available (if a built-in report uses it, a custom report can use it), but may require more specific usage to work correctly.
-Feel free to use the built in queries (found in AdminDash.php) as examples when creating your own.
+The built-in queries can be found [here](https://gist.github.com/eaneuhaus/95ec2010599497e88dfaf710a86a5f99) for reference.